jchow/TimeSeriesML/README.md

 ```

 * LSTM takes different steps especially with the extra step to save the model for reusing and of cause the layers setup.

+Pipeline is not used here obviously because of the set up of layers and diff

 ``` python